bcgov/digital-trust-toolkit/docs/governance/business/digital-business-card/DBC-cred-doc-v1.md

   </tr>
   <tr>
     <th>Description</th>
-    <td>A unique identifier assigned by BC Registries that is specific to the relationship between the individual and the business.<br>
+    <td>A unique identifier assigned by BC Registries that is specific to the relationship between the individual and the business.<br></br>
     This is intended to aid verifiers when the name of the individual and/or the business changes.</td>
   </tr>
   <tr>